 H.2 Signalling of ingress time for time synchronization

-The ingress time is provided from the NW-TT/UPF to the DS-TT/UE as part of a gPTP Sync or Follow_up message using the Suffix field defined in clause 13.4 of IEEE 1588-2008 [107].
+The ingress time (upstreamTxTime) is provided from the NW-TT/UPF to the DS-TT/UE as part of a gPTP Sync or Follow_up message using the Suffix field defined in clause 13.4 of IEEE 1588-2008 [107].
 The structure of the Suffix field follows the recommendation of clause 14.3 of IEEE 1588-2008 [107], with an organizationId specific to 3GPP, an organizationSubType referring to an ingress timestamp, and data field that carries the ingress timestamp encoded as specified in clause 5.3.3 of IEEE 1588-2008 [107].
 TS 24.535 [117] specifies the fields in the gPTP Sync message.

+The operations, state machines, global variables, and data structures internal to the 5G system, need to comply with IEEE 802.1AS [104].

+As an example, the cumulativeScaledRateOffset in the Sync message is replaced at the ingress with the value corresponding to the computed rateRatio by the PortSyncSyncReceive state machine.

+The PortSyncSyncSend and MDSyncSend state machines are invoked at the egress.
+The members of the MDSyncSend structure created by the PortSyncSyncSend state machine in 10.2.12.2.1 of IEEE 802.1AS [104] are taken from the respective fields of the transported Sync or Follow_Up message, including the Follow_Up informaton TLV (with upstreamTxTime taken from the suffix that was appended at the ingress).

+These members are not taken from global variables that correspond to PortSyncSync structure members, as there is no PortSyncSync structure in this case.
+It can be noted that the SiteSync state machine is not invoked.

 * * * * End of Changes * * * *